 Analyzing FuboTV's Unusual Options Activity

-Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $25.06.
+Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $27.14.

 - Trade Type: PUT